Macquarie Point Stadium: Roof

 The Eden Project in England, whose biomes use ETFE cushions similar to those proposed at Macquarie Point.

 The roof design for the Macquarie Point Stadium is conceived as a translucent, fully enclosed dome, using ETFE (ethylene tetrafluoroethylene) as the primary cladding material.
 It is supported by a hybrid structural system of steel and Tasmanian-sourced laminated timber (glulam), intended to showcase local materials and sustainable construction practices.
 The roof is the most expensive component of the stadium development.
 Initially budgeted at $190 million, its cost was later revised to $207 million in early 2025.

-The structure’s transparent form is also intended to soften the stadium’s visual impact on the Hobart waterfront, particularly in relation to the nearby Hobart Cenotaph and Queen’s Domain.
+The structure's transparent form is also intended to soften the stadium's visual impact on the Hobart waterfront, particularly in relation to the nearby Hobart Cenotaph and Queen's Domain.
 In practical terms, the enclosed roof is designed to allow the stadium to host events in all weather conditions.

 If completed as planned, the stadium will be the largest timber-roofed sporting venue in the world.
-The roof height is designed to peak at 54 m and taper to 22 m, with a final internal clearance of 50 m to accommodate international cricket.
+The roof height is designed to peak at 51 m and taper to 22.5 m, with a final internal clearance of 54 m (RL) to accommodate international cricket.

 Test cricket play

-Cricket has previously been played under a roof at Melbourne’s Docklands Stadium, which has hosted domestic Twenty20 and One Day International fixtures.
+Cricket has previously been played under a roof at Melbourne's Docklands Stadium, which has hosted domestic Twenty20 and One Day International fixtures.
 (Note: Venue-specific constraints at Docklands Stadium have required rule modifications, including a 2023 change in the Big Bash League that removed the automatic six for roof strikes, instead allowing umpires to determine the outcome.)
 However, the venue is not approved for Test cricket due to lighting conditions and fixed roof height limitations.

 These limitations informed the approach taken in the design of Macquarie Point Stadium.
 Its roof geometry and internal volume were developed in consultation with Cricket Tasmania and tested using Hawk-Eye ball-tracking technology to ensure the vertical trajectory of a cricket ball could be accommodated, with the goal of enabling indoor Test cricket for the first time.

 Despite these efforts, in early 2025 both Cricket Australia and Cricket Tasmania expressed "significant concerns" about the proposed fixed roof, including the potential for shadows to impact visibility and the conduct of play.
 In May, Cricket Australia formally rejected the enclosed roof design, indicating a preference for a roofless or retractable alternative and stating that national matches would continue at Ninja Stadium unless the design is altered.

 In June 2025, the Tasmanian Premier announced a "heads of agreement" with cricket authorities to explore a revised roof solution, aiming to ensure the stadium can host future cricket matches at the national level.

 Exterior

 The stadium's façade design incorporates woven patterns inspired by Palawa (Tasmanian Aboriginal) cultural traditions, referencing the region's Indigenous heritage.
-It also draws on the site’s maritime and industrial history through its materials and form.
+It also draws on the site's maritime and industrial history through its materials and form.